eclipse-aaspe/package-explorer/CONTRIBUTING.md

 Whether you're new to the project or joining from the previous repository at admin-shell-io, please see the [Joining Development](#joining-development) section below to get started in the new repository.

-The [Contribution guildelines](#contribution-guidelines) section includes general guidelines as well as additional quirks specific to Eclipse Foundation projects, so it is definitely worth a read as well.
+The [Development guildelines](#development-guidelines) section includes general guidelines as well as additional quirks specific to Eclipse Foundation projects, so it is definitely worth a read as well.

 ## Joining Development

+### Eclipse Foundation incubated project

 AASX Package Explorer is an Eclipse Foundation incubated project and therefore needs to adhere to Eclipse Foundation rules.
 This introduces a slight overhead for every contributor, at least at the very beginning, but it's worth it!